Technigo/project-mongo-api/README.md

-# Mongo API Project
+# Mongo API Project 🍃

-Replace this readme with your own information about your project.

-Start by briefly describing the assignment in a sentence or two.
-Keep it short and to the point.
+The purpose for this project was to start learning about MongoDB, using a database to store and retrieve data from and use that data to produce a RESTful API.

+## Solving the project 💡

+I used the books data from the previous project to create the model Book for my data.
+I used the mongoose method findOne() to be able to find one book based on its id.
+Other routes/endpoints are the root / and /books endpoint to se all  the books in the data.
+I also added error-handling in all get-requests.

-## The problem
+## Tech ⚡️

-Describe how you approached to problem, and what tools and techniques you used to solve it.
-How did you plan?
-What technologies did you use?
-If you had more time, what would be next?
+- MongoDB
+- Mongoose
+- Node.js
+- Express

-## View it live
+## View it live 👩‍💻

-Every project should be deployed somewhere.
-Be sure to include the link to the deployed project so that the viewer can click around and see what it's all about.
+Link to the deployed project: